elegantchaos/DictionaryCoding/README.md

 The unit tests can be run with `swift test -Xswiftc -target -Xswiftc x86_64-apple-macosx10.12`.

-An Xcode project can be generated with `swift package generate-xcodeproj`.
+An Xcode project can be generated with `swift package generate-xcodeproj --xcconfig-overrides Settings.xcconfig`.

 Please file issues (or even better, pull requests) for support for other build systems.